-- Khaki, navy blue or gray pants are to be worn at waist. - Leggings, stretch pants, cargo pants, bell-bottoms, wide-leg or low-riding pants are not acceptable (including dress down days). - Brands with rivet construction/design are not permitted.
+- Khaki, navy blue or arctic gray blend chino pants are to be worn at waist. - Leggings, stretch pants, cargo pants, bell-bottoms, wide-leg or low-riding pants are not acceptable (including dress down days). - Brands with rivet construction/design are not permitted.